-Commenting on new UCAS data showing a rise in the numbers of teenagers being given unconditional offers, Sir Peter Lampl, founder of the Sutton Trust, said:
+Commenting on new UCAS data showing a rise in the numbers of teenagers being given unconditional offers, Sir Peter Lampl, founder and chairman of the Sutton Trust, said:

 “It’s seriously concerning that unconditional offers have increased at such a sharp rate over the past five years.
 It means that universities are likely to put more weight on students’ predicted grades.
 Our research has shown that disadvantaged students are more likely to have their grades under-predicted.”

 “We want to move to a post-qualification applications system where students apply only after they have received their A-level results.
 This does away with predicted grades and unconditional offers.
 Having actual grades on application empowers the student.
 They can pick the right course at the right university with a high degree of certainty they are making the right choice.”